Serpentiel/arikawa-boilerplate/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for **go-cli**, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for **arikawa-boilerplate**, including completely new features and minor improvements to existing functionality.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 #### Before Submitting an Enhancement

-- Make sure that you are using the latest version of **go-cli**
+- Make sure that you are using the latest version of **arikawa-boilerplate**
-- Read the [documentation](https://github.com/Serpentiel/go-cli/wiki) carefully and find out if the functionality is already covered, maybe by an individual configuration
+- Read the [documentation](https://github.com/Serpentiel/arikawa-boilerplate/wiki) carefully and find out if the functionality is already covered, maybe by an individual configuration
-- Perform a [search](https://github.com/Serpentiel/go-cli/issues) to see if the enhancement has already been suggested—if it has, add a comment to the existing issue instead of opening a new one
+- Perform a [search](https://github.com/Serpentiel/arikawa-boilerplate/issues) to see if the enhancement has already been suggested—if it has, add a comment to the existing issue instead of opening a new one
 - Find out whether your idea fits with the scope and aims of the project—it is up to you to make a strong case to convince the project's developers of the merits of this feature—keep in mind that we want features that will be useful